xzackli/xzackli.github.io/_posts/2016-10-20-New-Planck-Prior.markdown

        is true; too large ad-iso cross-correlation in k1
 ~~~~~~

-I'll need to write a custom boundary condition within the Monte Python code.
+~~I'll need to write~~ I wrote a custom boundary condition within the Monte Python code.
 I've put the following snippet in the `get_new_position` function in `mcmc.py`.

 ```python
 # check a special condition for two amplitude isocurvature